Donya-Jafari/parking-system-DSDcourse/README.md

 A Verilog-based project that manages the parking spaces in a parking lot, distinguishing between university and non-university cars.

-# Tools
+## Tools

-# Implementation Details
+## Implementation Details

-# How to Run

-# Results

-# Related Links

-# Authors

-## Overview
-This project implements a parking management system in Verilog.
-It tracks the number of parked and vacated cars, with separate counts for university and non-university cars.
-The system also ensures that the parking spaces do not exceed their maximum capacities.
+This project utilizes Verilog to create a parking management system.
+The system monitors the number of parked and vacated cars, maintaining separate counts for university-affiliated and non-university vehicles.
+Additionally, the system enforces maximum capacity limits for parking spaces.
+Initial capacities are statically determined, while capacities for non-university vehicles vary dynamically based on time.

+## How to Run

+## Results

+## Related Links

-## Features
+## Authors
-- Tracks university and non-university parked cars
-- Ensures maximum capacity limits
-- Real-time tracking and management